The Healing Power of Sleep

 Go natural and avoid sleeping pills

-For example, people who have taken the prescription drug Ambien have reported instances of sleep walking, sleep eating and sleep driving, making the drug a potentially dangerous option.
+Prescription sleeping pills can be addictive, meaning overtime you may have even more trouble falling asleep naturally.
+They can also have some pretty nasty side effects, for example, people who have taken the prescription drug Ambien have reported instances of sleep walking, sleep eating and sleep driving, making the drug a potentially dangerous option.

 It’s much safer to try a natural supplement like Xtend-Life’s Neuro-Natural Sleep.
 Neuro-Natural Sleep is a synergistic blend of herbal extracts including hops, valerian root, passionflower and hawthorn, which help support restful sleep.
 Neuro-Natural Sleep is non-habit forming and will not cause day time drowsiness or sleep disturbances.
 Taken as part of a healthy lifestyle along with good sleep habits, it can help optimise your likelihood of getting quality sleep.